Xiang-Wangs/xiang-wangs.github.io/_teaching/2024-summer-GMMs.md

 This is a description of a teaching experience.
 You can use markdown like any other post.

+# Latent Growth Curve (Trajectory) Modeling for Longitudinal Data using Mplus: Introduction and Practice
 ## Longitudinal Data Analyses Methods
 * Traditional methods
 * Growth modeling